dserino/tradeStratsAndStats/README.md

 1) Use indexing to speed up the queries.

 2) Symbols are recycled, and this data model currently does not account for that.
 Companies can change their symbols.
-I have a few thoughts about how to track this, but I'll need to do more research.
+I have a few thoughts about how to track this, but we'll need to do more research.

 3) Include triggers that fire at the end of each day to print pystock data and update the database, including all the derived tables.